int19h/jbomohi/dict/jie'e'e/comments.md

 I also wouldn't agree in unblocking C[iu]V space and making {jie}
 available.
 It must be a mistake somwhere in the code.

+## 2014-10-26T07:08:18Z — krtisfranks (comment 1381, in reply to 1377)

+Re: morphology

+gleki wrote:
+> durka42 wrote:
+> > gusnikantu wrote:
+> > > durka42 wrote:
+> > > > durka42 wrote:
+> > > > > Er... how do you intend to pronounce this?
+There seems to be a bug
+> > in
+> > > > > jbovlaste -- jbofi'e and camxes don't accept this as a word.
+> > > >
+> > > > Sorry, I was wrong -- they do accept it as a word if you ask for
+> > "cmavo"
+> > > > or "cmavo_form" directly.
+> > >
+> > > According to CLL3.4, this is not a cmavo form: "the ten following ones
+> > > [diphtongs beginning with i or u] are used only as stand-alone words
+> and
+> > > in Lojbanized names and borrowings."
+Was the rule changed, and the CLL
+> > > should be corrected?
+Where is the change documented?
+> > >
+> > > I would not agree to such a new rule, because I guess most listeners
+> > could
+> > > not distinguish "jie'e'e" and "je'e'e".
+> >
+> >
+> > jbovlaste now uses the camxes morphology.
+It apparently allows
+> > consonant+glide clusters, though I can't find  documentation of this in
+> > the BPFK morphology pages.
+>
+>
+> I also wouldn't agree in unblocking C[iu]V space and making {jie}
+> available.
+It must be a mistake somwhere in the code.

+I personally do not mind it and believe that the phonology/phonotactics/morphology of Lojban should be freed up in a few ways (including this one).
+I also can distinguish easily between this word and all other words except "j!ie'e'e", where "!" represents any nonempty string consisting  of only "i"'s.
+I have no problems with this word.
+I in fact like it.
+That having been said, I will concede to the opinion of the community.
+I am happy to have pointed out this issue, at the least. :)